jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 ### Training / Test Data

-Now we need to define our training and test data split.
-There are a number of ways you can split your data to estimate your out-of-sample model accuracy, but here we will opt for a temporal split where we fit the model to the earliest years of data in our model and hold out the most recent year in our data for "testing" the model fit.
+Now that we have defined our model matrix and prepared our data for a variety of algorithms, we need to define our training and test data split.
+There are a number of ways you can split your data to estimate your out-of-sample model accuracy, but here we will opt for a temporal split where we fit the model to the earliest years of data in our model and hold out the most recent year in our data for "testing" the model fit.[^2]

-#### Missingness

-The caret package does not automatically handle missing data, so we have to do some additional work when we define our training/test data split.
-You can choose additional ways to address missing data (imputation, substituting mean values, etc.) - here we opt for the simple but aggressive strategy of excluding any row with missing values for any predictor from being in the training data.

-#### Outliers

-This is not directly covered here, but you will also want to ensure outliers are dropped from your training data at this stage (if not earlier).
+[^2]: See Kuhn and Johnson, 2019. [http://www.feat.engineering/data-splitting.html](http://www.feat.engineering/data-splitting.html)